Navayana: Status in India

 Buddhist population percentage by district, India census 2011.
-India's Maharashtra has a high concentration of Navayana Marathi Buddhists.
+India's Maharashtra has a high concentration of Navayāna Marathi Buddhists.

 The Scheduled Castes Order (Amendment) Act, 1990 granted reservation to Dalit Buddhists and recognized their Scheduled Caste status.

 According to the 2011 Census of India there are 8.4 million Buddhists in India.
-Navayana Buddhists comprise about 87% (7.3 million) of the Indian Buddhist community, with nearly 90% (6.5 million) of all Navayana Buddhists in India living in Maharashtra state.
-A 2017 IndiaSpend.com report on census data says "Buddhists have a literacy rate of 81.29%, higher than the national average of 72.98%", but it does not distinguish Navayana Buddhists from other Buddhists.
+Navayāna Buddhists comprise about 87% (7.3 million) of the Indian Buddhist community, with nearly 90% (6.5 million) of all Navayāna Buddhists in India living in Maharashtra state.
+A 2017 IndiaSpend.com report on census data says "Buddhists have a literacy rate of 81.29%, higher than the national average of 72.98%", but it does not distinguish Navayāna Buddhists from other Buddhists.
 When compared to overall literacy rate of Maharashtra state where 80% of Buddhists are found, their literacy rate is 83.17% or slightly higher than statewide average of 82.34%.

-According to Jean Darian, the conversion to Buddhism and its growth in India has in part been because of nonreligious factors, in particular the political and economic needs of the community as well as the needs of the political leaders and the expanding administrative structure in India.
+According to Jean Darian, the conversion to Buddhism and its growth in India have been in part due to nonreligious factors, in particular the political and economic needs of the community, the needs of the political leaders, and the expanding administrative structure in India.

 Festivals

-Major festivals among Navayana Buddhists are:
+Major festivals among Navayāna Buddhists are: